tobek/laminae/06-ngd.md

 Blissful letting go.
 But the thing you are forced to let go of is rarely the thing you came to let go of.

-Land of peaceful mystic nomads, who every X amount of time ritualistically destroy everything they have built up and move on to another place?

 Graveyard?

 - name